 Institutions must fully utilise any unspent funds for either discretionary bursary or free meals before using their new academic year allocation.

-Completing the ILR/School Census
+Data returns, including the ILR/School Census

 ESFA reminds institutions of the importance of completing the Individualised Learner Record (ILR) or school census, as appropriate, to indicate the numbers of students receiving support from the 16 to 19 Bursary Fund.